OpenHisiIpCam/registers-description/README.md

 Files alone are not valid SystemRDL data, files should be assembled (simply concatenated, that `./hi3516av200/Makefile` do) in complete valid document.

-## Notes
+## :pencil: Notes

 Initially there was idea to parse register initilization data from HiSilicon`s U-Boot to learn it in human readable way.
-> There is also [good research](https://github.com/kakigate/hisi-initregtable-parser) about  it.
+> There is also [good research](https://github.com/kakigate/hisi-initregtable-parser) about hisi`s initial registers table.

-After an attempt to invent ~bycycle~ custom register description format, we choosed SystemRDL, as notation with already implemented compiler, verification and even HTML docs generator.
+After an attempt to invent ~bicycle~ custom register description format, we choosed SystemRDL, as notation with already implemented compiler, verification and even HTML docs generator.

 > Great set of [python tools and libs for SystemRDL](https://github.com/SystemRDL) by @amykyta3,